annacormio/genomeAnnotation_Genomics_2023/README.md

 Gff3Reader is the realisation of the DatasetReader abstract interface, a concrete class that accepts a tabular file of format GFF3 as an input and returns a Dataset object.

 ### to edit
-The specificity for the gff3 format was pursued by analysing the file directory: we split the whole using ‘.’ as delimiter, considering the specification of the file type is contained in the last string (e.g. ‘Auto.tsv’  last string = file type = ‘tsv’  raises exception; Auto.tsv.gff3  last string = file type = ‘gff3’  works).
+As for the specificity for the gff3 format, we opted on specifying the file type in the reader.
+We analysed the file directory, by splitting the whole using ‘.’ as delimiter, considering the specification of the file type is contained in the last string, <i>e.g.</i>
+* ‘Auto.tsv’ ->  last string = file type = ‘tsv’ -> raises exception
+* 'Auto.tsv.gff3' -> last string = file type = ‘gff3’ -> works

 ### to edit

 The Dataset class is built around a Pandas Dataframe and can perform a list of active operations on that, which are listed as its public methods; all of those operations return a Dataset object.